/Blog/Start your business/What is Consignment? A Guide for Your Small Business

-Do you have an undoubtedly excellent product on your hands, but you’re not quite ready to rent a store?
-Or perhaps you’re a store owner looking to offer your customers more?
+Got a product you believe in, but not quite ready to rent a store?
+Or maybe you’re a store owner looking to offer your customers more variety without the upfront cost?

 What is Consignment?